TRaSH-Guides/Guides/docs/Radarr/Radarr-recommended-naming-scheme.md

 #### Optional Movies Folder Format with ID

-This naming scheme is made to be compatible with the new [Plex TV Series Scanner](https://forums.plex.tv/t/beta-new-plex-tv-series-scanner/696242){:target="_blank" rel="noopener noreferrer"} that now support IMDB and TVDB IDs in file names.
+This naming scheme is made to be compatible with the new [Plex Agent](https://forums.plex.tv/t/new-plex-media-server-movie-scanner-and-agent-preview/593269/517){:target="_blank" rel="noopener noreferrer"} that now support IMDB and TVDB IDs in file names.
 Emby/Jellyfin also support ID in the folder name.

 ##### Plex Optional Movies Folder Format